 Over in our free LSAT Discussion Forum, I’ve been trading messages with one of our students that is working towards a 170.
 He started at 143, and has increased his score over 20 points already.
 But, he was running into a few issues with confidence and having the words of others affect his perception of how he will perform.
-I won’t recount what I’ve said to him publicly because it’s right there on the forum, but I have also been chatting with him privately, and I mentioned an example to him that I felt was worth sharing with everyone.
-As you have no doubt guessed from the title of this post, it centers on Tom Brady, the quarterback of the New England Patriots.
+I won’t recount what I’ve said to him publicly because it’s right there on the forum.
+But I have also been chatting with him privately.
+I mentioned an example to him that I felt was worth sharing with everyone.
+As you have no doubt guessed from the title of this post, it centers on Tom Brady, the quarterback of the

-First, let me say that I’m not a Patriots fan, so this isn’t some Patriots love fest (I’m a Vikings fan).
+First, let me say that I’m not a Patriots or Bucs fan, so this isn’t some Patriots/Bucs love fest (I’m a Vikings fan).
 Second, whether or not you are a sports fan, this article will still be of value to you.
 You don’t need to like football or know much about it to understand the message.

 In my discussion with Thomas, the student in the messages linked above, we were talking about how the comments of others can directly impact how you feel about yourself.
 In this case, some people were telling him that there was no way he could go from 143 into the 170s, and it was undermining his confidence.
 As I talk about at length in our free LSAT Test Mentality Seminar, confidence and self-belief are necessary to doing well.
 If you don’t believe you can do well, you won’t do well.
 The conversation turned to Tom Brady, and how some of the facts of his background relate to LSAT preparation.

-In a story told by Robert Kraft, the owner of the Patriots, during the pre-season camp in 2000 while Brady was a rookie at the bottom of the depth chart for QBs, he ran into the owner.
+Here’s a story told by Robert Kraft, the owner of the Patriots.
+During the pre-season camp in 2000 while Brady was a rookie at the bottom of the depth chart for QBs, he ran into the owner.
 Brady said to him, “We’ve never met, but I’m Tom Brady.”
 Kraft replied, “I know who you are, you’re the quarterback from Michigan.
 You were our sixth-round draft choice.”
 Brady said, “Yes, and I’m the best decision this organization has ever made.”

 Think about that for a moment.
 Here’s a guy struggling to make the team at that point, and he meets the owner for the first time and tells him without any hint of joking that he’s the best choice the franchise ever made.
 That takes some confidence!
 Of course, thereafter he famously set out being just that, and he is certainly strongly in the argument for being the best quarterback ever to play the game.
 Consider whether that would have happened if instead Brady’s attitude had been, “Gee Mr. Kraft, it’s really nice meeting you.
 I know you have no idea who I am, but I really hope I make the team—I’m not sure I will but I’ll try hard!”
 I’d wager that if he had that attitude, I wouldn’t be writing this article about him right now.

-In the case of Thomas, our LSAT student, he was having some troubles shaking off the comments and views of others (and this is understandable—it’s hard to ignore other people telling you that you can’t do something).
+In the case of Thomas, our LSAT student, he was having some troubles shaking off the comments and views of others.
+This is understandable—it’s hard to ignore other people telling you that you can’t do something.
 But, as he and I discussed, the people telling him he couldn’t do it weren’t going to be taking the test for him.
 He was taking the test, and whatever they thought was irrelevant to his actions.

 In that vein, we discussed how what he had already done had beaten the expectations of others.
 He started at 143, and if you ask most people if someone with a starting score of 143 can hit the mid-160s, the answer is no, it probably won’t happen (that’s not my answer, however).
 Against expectations Thomas had already achieved that, and now he was pretty close to 170.
 But, he remained uncertain as to whether he could make it the rest of the way, in part because people had told him he couldn’t make it to 170.

 In your life, you’ll always have someone telling you that you can’t do something or that you don’t have the ability.
 Screw those people.
-They aren’t the ones taking the LSAT for you or living your life, and the only limitations you have are the ones you impose upon yourself.
-So ignore the negative things people say, focus on working hard towards your goal, and maintain a steadfast confidence and belief that you can do it.
+They aren’t the ones taking the LSAT for you or living your life.
+The only limitations you have are the ones you impose upon yourself.
+So ignore the negative things people say.
+Focus on working hard towards your goal, and maintain a steadfast confidence and belief that you can do it.
 By doing so you will increase your chances of success, and actually make it more likely to happen.

 So has Tom Brady ever taken the test?
 I don’t know, but if he did, I bet he’d destroy it.